PoCInnovation/Workshops/software/5.Actions/README.md

 A basic way to do that is an [artifact](https://github.com/marketplace/actions/upload-a-build-artifact).

-Modify your previous job to redirect test and coverage output into file then add a new step which uploads a file from unit-test and another that upload coverage file.
+Modify your previous job to redirect test and coverage output into file then add a new step which uploads a file from coverage file.

-Your artifacts must be called `unit-test_outputs` and `coverage_outputs`.
+Your artifact must be called `coverage_outputs`.

-**Those two steps must run even if previous steps fail**.
+**The step must run even if previous steps fail**.

 > Find help about condition [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions)